BlockEdenHQ/web-blockeden-home/blog/2023-04-19-introducing-suia.md

 image: https://tp-misc.b-cdn.net/blockeden/sui-suia.png
 ---

 The SUI Network is a high-performance public blockchain developed by former Meta engineers.
 Built with the Move programming language, it prioritizes security, scalability, and upgradability.
-Mysten Labs, the development team behind SUI, has recently secured $300 million in funding, led by FTX Ventures.

 ## What is POAP?